acmsigsoft/EmpiricalStandards/docs/standards/CaseStudy.md

 ## Antipatterns

--   Relying on a single approach to data collection (e.g. interviews) without corroboration or triangulation
+-   Relying on a single approach to data collection (e.g. interviews) without corroboration or data triangulation
--   Oversimplifying and over-rationalizing complex phenomena; presenting messy complicated things as simple and clean
+-   Oversimplifying and over-rationalizing complex phenomena; presenting messy, complicated things as simple and clean

 ## Invalid Criticisms

--   Does not present quantitative data; only collects a single data type.
+-   Does not present quantitative data.
--   Sample of 1; findings not generalizable.
+-   Sample of one; findings not generalizable.
 The point of a case study is to study one thing deeply, not to generalize to a population.
     Case studies should lead to theoretical generalization; that is, concepts that are transferable in principle.